gemadarc/gemadarc.github.io/edu/school.md

   </div>
 </div>

-## VISA
+## Visa

-Students should apply for X2 visa via their local Chinese embassy or consulate by providing their ordinary passport, admission notice, visa application form, and other required documents.
-Information can be found online, for example, <http://www.visarite.com/china_student_visa.htm>.
-Students must enter China with X visa and ensure that their visa will be valid for the entire duration of their stay in China.
+Participants should apply for L visa via their local Chinese embassy or consulate by providing their ordinary passport, visa application form, and other required documents.
+Information can be found [here](http://www.china-embassy.org/eng/visas/hrsq/).

 Please [register](https://goo.gl/forms/Z8obATHgnBI5s3vA2) as early as possible so that we can send you necessary documents for your visa application.
+There is no need to book the flight in advance since our invitation letter would work for visa application as well.

 ## Food